In the News, Legal Tech

 Sharing informative content is one way of achieving this.
 In our highly online world, this will typically be digital content.
 It will offer guidance and information relating to your particular area of expertise.

 That could take numerous forms.
 It may be educational resources or guides to particular areas of the law.
 It may be case studies to show how your firm has supported people in crisis.
 It may be text-based or an infographic.
 And video is a highly impactful medium (albeit more investment heavy).
+This content can be hosted on your website and in your marketing efforts.
+But also consider how it could help your intake process.
+For example, could people making initial inquiries receive an email signposting relevant content?

 The client intake process involves much administrative work - for example, capturing and recording information.
 Such work is time-consuming, error-prone, and unbillable.
 So, it makes sense to streamline these aspects as much as possible.